keijiro/Pugrad/README.md

 ## How To Use

-To cerate a colormap, select Assets -> Create -> Pugrad.
-It creates a `.pugrad` file that generates a `Texture2D` asset procedurally.
+To create a colormap, select Assets > Create > Pugrad.
+This creates a `.pugrad` file that generates a `Texture2D` asset procedurally.

 ![inspector](https://i.imgur.com/KfkVl7Nm.jpg)

-You can change the resolution of the texture on the inspector.
-You can also change the lightness of the gradient when using the HSLuv colormap.
+You can change the texture resolution in the Inspector.
+When you use the HSLuv colormap, you can also adjust the gradient lightness.